CSolution Project Structure

 - type: Virtual

-board: VHT-Corstone-300 # Virtual Hardware platform (appears as board)
+board: VHT-Corstone-300 # Virtual Hardware platform (appears as a board)

 variables: